 Patrons are responsible for returning or renewing items on or before the date they are due.
 Notices are generally sent as a courtesy, but if fines accrue, they are expected to be paid whether or not one receives a notice.
-Borrowed books may be returned either at the circulation desk inside the library or at the book drop located outside of the second floor building entrace to Candler School of Theology and Pitts Theology Library (on the side closest to White Hall and Emerson Hall).
+Borrowed books may be returned at any Emory Library.
+At Pitts, returns can be made either at the circulation desk inside the library or at the book drop located outside of the second floor building entrance to the Rita Anne Rollins Building (on the side closest to White Hall and Emerson Hall).
 If you will be out of town when your books are due, be sure to renew them or return them before you leave.
 If you will be out of town for more than 10 days, it is a good idea to return your books beforehand; if an item you have checked out is recalled by another patron, you will have only 10 days to return it and avoid a fine.
 The following schedule of fines is applied to enforce these policies:

-- ◆ \$2 per day per item for recall overdues - ◆ \$.50 per day per item for regular overdues

-- \$1 per hour per item for reserve materials and room keycards - \$5 per hour per item for laptops and technology peripherals
+- \$2 per day per item for recall overdues - \$.50 per day per item for regular overdues - \$1 per hour per item for reserve materials and room keycards - \$5 per hour per item for laptops and technology peripherals

 Patrons are also responsible for any materials they borrow that are lost or stolen.
 Damaged books are assessed fines based on their condition.
 The minimum replacement charge for a lost or stolen books is \$100; more may be charged, based on the cost of replacement.
 Lost and damaged fees are nonrefundable.
 Patrons who accumulate large unpaid fines or otherwise abuse library policies will lose borrowing privileges.
 Technology items have higher lost and replacement costs.
-Please visit http://pitts.emory.edu/borrow for all fine policies.
+Please visit https://pitts.emory.edu/borrow/borrowing-policies/ for all fine policies.